realXtend/doc/arch_article/simple.rst

 Status of implementations
 -------------------------

-The generic Entity-Component approach was proposed to Opensimulator core and accepted as the plan already in December 2009 [adam-ecplan]_.
+The generic Entity-Component approach was proposed to OpenSimulator core and accepted as the plan already in December 2009 [adam-ecplan]_.
 The implementation is however still in very early stages, only the first steps have been taken to allow refactoring the